 ENG 552.
 LITERATURE BY WOMEN.
+Women's voices in prose and poetry from the fourteenth century to the present.
 3

 ENG 553.
 AFRICAN-AMERICAN LITERATURE.
+The study of major and minor works by African-American writers.
 3

 ENG 554.
 NATIVE AMERICAN LITERATURE AND ART.
 3